-My research addresses human motor control, how the brain controls movements and how to understand different types of movements in normal conditions and after injury/disease to guide treatment.
+Professor of Physiotherapy.
+My research addresses human motor control, how the brain is involved and how to understand movements in normal conditions and after injury/disease to guide treatment.

 Research: My research field is human sensorimotor control, i.e., how the brain controls our muscles as efficiently as possible by means of the sensory and motor systems.
 Through studies of normal motor development in children and of movement control in healthy persons, we can build theories for how human movements are controlled by the brain and identify which factors that are essential to our movement ability.
 Such theories and methods will help us to understand the mechanisms behind pain or movement problems due to lesions or illness.
 This will optimize movement training and rehabilitation.
 My research addresses both hand and arm control but also involves studies of balance, gait and coordination in general.
 I work with studies in children and adults, in health as well as with various movement disorders such as cerebral palsy, spinal cord injury, knee pain and injuriesneuropathy, stroke etc. The methodology involves kinematic movement analysis, force measurements and recordings of electromyographic activity in the muscles in our movement laboratory U-motion lab, but also surveys or clinical tests.
 The studies also include evaluation of outcome measures and clinical intervention in for instance neck patients and children with movement disorders.
 My research group is formed by multiple disciplines such as biomedical engineers, statisticians, orthopedic surgeons, physiologists, radiologists, occupational therapists, psychologists and more.
 National and international collaboration involve for instance, Karolinska Institute, Stockholm, Gothenburg university, and University of Miami, FL and University of Virginia, USA; University of Ulster, UK; University of Otago samt University of Waikato, New Zealand; University of Milano, Italy; och University of Tel Aviv, Israel.
 For ongoing projects, see below.